 Your guides will suggest a variety of cultural activities, including learning about the tradition of the Qullik, the traditional Inuit lamp.

-• Accommodations: Camp Manarsulik (2 buildings with 4 rooms including 2 bunk beds, indoor toilet and shower, plus a communal building for meals and other activities)
+• Accommodation: Manarsulik Camp (2 buildings with 4 rooms including 2 bunk beds, indoor toilet and shower, plus a communal building for meals and other activities).

 Day 2: Hike to the crater

-• Accommodations: Camp Manarsulik (2 buildings with 4 rooms including 2 bunk beds, indoor toilet and shower, plus a communal building for meals and other activities)
+• Accommodation: Manarsulik Camp (2 buildings with 4 rooms including 2 bunk beds, indoor toilet and shower, plus a communal building for meals and other activities).

 Day 3: Lake Manarsulik and surroundings

-After the previous day’s hike to the crater, you can enjoy the surroundings of Camp Manarsulik or exploring the immense Lake Manarsulik by motorboat.
+After the previous day’s hike to the crater, you can enjoy the surroundings of Manarsulik Camp or explore the immense Lake Manarsulik by motorboat.
 This will be a great opportunity to learn more about your guides’ use of the land, or to enjoy some of Nunavik’s exceptional fishing and catch your supper.

-• Accommodations: Camp Manarsulik (2 buildings with 4 rooms including 2 bunk beds, indoor toilet and shower, plus a communal building for meals and other activities)
+• Accommodation: Manarsulik Camp (2 buildings with 4 rooms including 2 bunk beds, indoor toilet and shower, plus a communal building for meals and other activities).

-• Accommodations—Day 4: Camp Sangummaaluk (rustic, open-space dormitory camp)
+• Accommodation day 4: Sangummaaluk Camp (rustic, open-space dormitory camp).

-• Accommodations—Day 5: Camp Manarsulik (2 buildings with 4 rooms including 2 bunk beds, indoor toilet and shower, plus a communal building for meals and other activities)
+• Accommodation day 5: Manarsulik Camp (2 buildings with 4 rooms including 2 bunk beds, indoor toilet and shower, plus a communal building for meals and other activities).

-Day 6: Manarsulik and scenic return to the community
+Day 6: Manarsulik and scenic return to Kuujjuaq

-This is your last day at Camp Manarsulik.
-You can take this opportunity to finish exploring the surrounding area, to canoe and kayak on the lake, or to just relax in front of Lake Manarsulik.
+This is your last day at Manarsulik Camp.
+You can take this opportunity to finish exploring the surrounding area, to canoe or kayak on the lake, or to just relax in front of Lake Manarsulik.
 A Twin Otter aircraft will pick you up and you’ll take your return flight to Kuujjuaq, flying over a complex network of lakes, rivers, valleys, and mountains as you reminisce about your unique experiences in this extraordinary journey.

 Drones